AmnaMazhar/basic_blog_management/README.md

 # Basic Blog Management

-- This is Basic Blog Management Application.
+- This is Basic Blog Management Application with basic interface.
 - It has 3 roles admin, author, user.
+- User can register as admin, author or user.
+- User can login as admin, author or user
 - It has session management.

 ## Admin can